Twitter, WhatsApp sanctions loom in EU privacy crackdown

-Twitter Inc. and Facebook Inc.'s WhatsApp are in the firing line as Europe's leading privacy watchdog for U.S. tech giants edges closer to delivering its first major sanctions under the region's tough data-protection rules.
+Brussels: Twitter Inc. and Facebook Inc.’s WhatsApp are in the firing line as Europe’s leading privacy watchdog for US tech giants edges closer to delivering its first major sanctions under the region’s tough data protection rules.

 The regulator said it’s also completed a draft decision in a probe of WhatsApp’s transparency around data sharing.
 The Facebook service will be asked to give its comments on any proposed sanctions before EU counterparts can weigh in.